 - Rampant, unreported safety violations.

 If you are in a regulated industry, even if the likelihood of a regulatory fine due to a mistake or series of mistakes seems remote, what would the potential cost be if your organization was fined?
-Would it be in the thousands, hundred thousands or millions of dollars?
+Would it be in the thousands, hundred thousand or millions of dollars?
 One regulatory fine could potentially cripple cash flow.
 However, automating critical, regulated processes can greatly increase compliance as well as your ability to show proof of compliance via an audit trail.

 The Cost of Poor Productivity

-Regardless of the business you're in, the cost of poor productivity is real, if hard to quantify.
+Regardless of the business, you're in, the cost of poor productivity is real, if hard to quantify.
 If you believe that your current productivity issues are due to inconsistent, poorly-defined, manual processes but can't commit to process automation consider the concept of opportunity cost or "the loss of potential gain from other alternatives when one alternative is chosen."

 If you could increase productivity by just 10% what would the impact on your revenue be?
 What if you started getting products to market 10% faster or solving customer service problems 10% faster?
 Consider that potential additional revenue to instead be lost revenue.
 Using our Workflow ROI Calculator we can estimate that a company of 250 employees that sees a 10% gain in productivity will see an average gain of $1.125 million per year.

-These losses don't take into account the re-investment of that additional revenue into new growth initiatives or the additional time that would be spent on value-add activities by employees who have shed wasteful, rote activities.
+These losses don't take into account the reinvestment of that additional revenue into new growth initiatives or the additional time that would be spent on value-add activities by employees who have shed wasteful rote activities.